"Long emails don't fail because they're long. They fail because they reveal intent too early."

 The 60-Word Map

 The paradigm shift happens when you stop trying to sell the product in Touch 1, and instead start selling the next step in the state machine.
-Your only goal in the first email is to establish an extremely low-friction path to uncover the prospect's current state.
+Your only goal is to establish an extremely low-friction path to uncover the prospect's current state.

 This is why the 60-Word Constraint is the bedrock of autonomous outbound.
-By limiting the LLM to 60 words for cold, unmapped touches, the system is forced to discard fluff and extract pure intent.
+By limiting the LLM to 60 words, the system is forced to discard fluff and extract pure intent.

 "Static sequences decay.
 Adaptive systems compound."